By Euro Weekly News Media •

 As a breed war correspondents made, shaped and ended wars.
 Perhaps the best known was Ernest Hemingway, especially renowned for his reporting from the frontlines during the Spanish Civil War.
 The greats include war photographers too.
 Hungarian Frank Capa’s images of several conflicts still give us pause for thought: British-born Time Page’s haunting images of the Vietnam War were some of the most emotionally compelling of any war.

 The war correspondent’s loyalties are to their vocation and their personal spin, which doesn’t always get the approval of editors.
 Many are freelance and work through agencies.
-Those who work directly for media such as Sky News, ITV, NBC, CNN and the
+Those who work directly for media such as Sky News, ITV, NBC, CNN and the BBC are a minority.

 A tough maverick minority actually report from battlefields.
 Not for them guided tours or claims they have been denied permission to enter a country.
 Many are surprisingly candid.
 Robert St. John of Associated Press says: “We were just leeches, reporters trying to suck headlines out of all this death and suffering.”